-While US stocks have delivered strong performance over the past decade, international stocks outperformed in 2022.
-History suggests that international stocks may continue to outperform.
+While we hope US stocks continue to perform well, history suggests that international stocks may soon have their day in the sun.
 Since 1975, the outperformance cycle for US vs. international stocks has lasted an average of eight years.
-We’re currently 12.3 years into the current cycle of US outperformance based on 5-year monthly rolling returns.
+We’re currently 13.6 years into the current cycle of US outperformance based on 5-year monthly rolling returns.

 The chart shows the values of the S&P 500 Index’s returns minus the MSCI World ex USA Index’s returns.
 When the line is above 0, domestic stocks outperformed international stocks.
 When the line is below 0, international stocks outperformed domestic stocks.